dhewm/dhewm.github.io/mods.md

     -  `./dhewm3 +set fs_game librecoop` for the main game or
     - `./dhewm3 +set fs_game_base d3xp +set fs_game librecoopd3xp` for *Resurrection of Evil*

+## Perfected Doom 3

+*Perfected Doom 3* attempts to completely overhaul the entire game with new monsters, rebalanced weapons, rebalanced monster stats, better graphics, new gameplay features and much more.
+Based on [Sikkmod](#sikkmod-and-sikkmod-roe)

+Thanks a lot to *VGames* for releasing the source under GPL!

+* You can get the game data at [ModDB](https://www.moddb.com/mods/perfected-doom-3-version-500/downloads)
+    - Especially if you're not on Windows, make sure to rename the contained `Perfected/` directory to `perfected/`, and `Perfected_ROE/` to `perfected_roe/`, because Doom3 doesn't like uppercase characters in paths (while it works on Windows, it doesn't on Linux, FreeBSD and possibly OSX!)
+* You can find the source code at [Github](https://github.com/dhewm/dhewm3-sdk/tree/perfected)
+* Once the game data and perfected.dll/perfected.so/perfected.dylib (or perfected_roe.dll/.so/.dylib for Sikkmod RoE) are in place, you can start the mod with:
+  `./dhewm3 +set fs_game perfected`
+  or, for the Resurrection of Evil Addon (with Perfected ROE):
+  `./dhewm3 +set fs_game_base d3xp +set fs_game perfected_roe`

 ## Scarlet Rivensin: The Ruiner

 <a href="mods/rivensin1.jpg" title="Screenshot 1 of Rivensin"><img src="mods/small-rivensin1.jpg" height=200></a>